Wadden Sea Centre

-The Wadden Sea Centre (Vadehavscentret) is the visitor center for the UNESCO World Heritage Site the Wadden Sea, an intertidal zone of the North Sea stretching from the Netherlands to Denmark.
-The center serves to raise awareness of the Wadden Sea and the marshlands around it.
-Located in Vester Vedsted, Denmark, the center opened in February 2017.
+The Wadden Sea Centre (Vadehavscentret) is a visitor centre and museum for the UNESCO World Heritage Site the Wadden Sea, an intertidal zone of the North Sea.
+The centre is located in Vester Vedsted, near Ribe, Denmark, and opened in February 2017.
+It serves to raise awareness of the Wadden Sea and the marshlands around it.

-Features and Exhibits
+Features and exhibits

 The centre features many exhibits and activities, some of which are listed below.

 The Migration of Birds

 Two rooms at the centre are dedicated exclusively to learning about the birds, with videos, interactive games featuring bird calls and art featuring the various birds of the Wadden Sea.

 The Sky

 A large area where visitors can explore items from the Wadden Sea with microscopes, as well as learn about the various birds from the region.

 The Landscape of the Wadden Sea

 Room dedicated to tides and storm floods of the Wadden Sea.
 Videos on the walls show the various environments found in the Wadden Sea region, and there are several installations explaining the tides and their effect on the environment.
 An interactive sand box installation shows settlements forming on higher ground.